 ABOUT

-The Family Health Sciences Institute (FHSI), a 501(c)3 non-profit organization, is a planned medical facility and training campus set on eight (8) acres in North Fresno.
+The Family Health Sciences Institute (FHSI), a 501(c)(3) nonprofit public benefit organization, is a planned healthcare training campus on 8 acres in North Fresno.

 To promote equitable access